General Enrolment Information

 - Students/Parents can access more information on our website.

-- Student inductions and classes will begin w/c 7 September and timetables will be accessible via Moodle when you have completed your enrolment.
-All students on Study Programmes will have as much face to face delivery as we can accommodate in line with Government guidance and social distancing.
-Some delivery will occur through taught online classes.
+- Student inductions and classes will begin w/c 6 September and timetables will be accessible via Moodle when you have completed your enrolment.
+It is the intention that all Study Programmes will receive face to face delivery, however, changes due to the pandemic could mean we revert to online classes on Microsoft Teams.

 - If you enrol at College to start again in September it will be mandatory to attend all College classes and all online classes.
 You will need to make us aware of any access issues with IT during your enrolment.